ClickHouse/ClickHouse/docs/en/sql-reference/functions/url-functions.md

 |  =    | ✗        |✔*     |
 |  &    | ✗        |✔*     |

-The symbols above marked `*` are sub-delimiters in the RFC 3986 convention and are allowed for user info following the `@` symbol.
+symbols marked `*` are sub-delimiters in RFC 3986 and allowed for user info following the `@` symbol.

 ## Functions that Extract Parts of a URL